Susanne Rust

-Susanne Rust (born Briarcliff Manor, New York) is an American investigative journalist.
+Susanne Rust (born in Briarcliff Manor, New York) is an American investigative journalist.

+Biography

 She graduated from Barnard College with a bachelor's degree, from University of Wisconsin–Madison, with an MS in 1999.
 In 2003, she started as a science reporter at the Milwaukee Journal Sentinel.
-She with Meg Kissinger investigated Bisphenol A.

-She was a John S. Knight Fellow at Stanford University.
+She with Meg Kissinger investigated Bisphenol A. She was a John S. Knight Fellow at Stanford University.

 Rust currently works at Columbia University's Graduate School of Journalism, where she directs the Energy and Environment Reporting Project.
 She was an environmental reporter at California Watch, a project of the Center for Investigative Reporting until 2014.